levi223/GaiaClusterFit/README.md

 ```
 The `GCAinstance.GaiaLogin()` initiates a GAIA database session based on personal credentials (`username="username", password="password"`).
 This allows for asynchronous data queries (`GCAinstance.FetchQueryAsync()`) from the GAIA database.
 This session is constrained within the instance allowing multiple instances to initiate different sessions.

+* `username`: a string specifying your GAIA username credential
+* `password`: a string specifying your GAIA password credential
 ### GCAinstance.FetchQueryAsync()

 ```python